sajib763/your-docker-registry/README.md

 ### Step 3: Add insecure registry lists

-By default docker uses secured HTTP or HTTP.
+By default docker uses secured HTTP or HTTPS.
 Since we are running this registry locally so there can be exceptions to tell docker about it.
 So open the file **/etc/docker/daemon.json** (if not exists then create it please!) and add the following json:

 ```sh
     {